sliekens/gw2sdk/docs/guide/install.md

 GW2SDK is still under development.
 Preview packages will be published to nuget.org later.

 You can install development packages from GitHub from [here][packages].
-These packages are updated on every commit to the main branch and versioned by date and time.
-(Format: 1.0.0-CI-YYYYMMDD-hhmmss)
+These packages are updated on every commit to the main branch and versioned by number of git commits since the last release.
+(Format: 1.0.0-preview.0.123)

 First create a personal access token [here][tokens] with the _read:packages_ scope.
 Then run the following command.